Skip to content

 For career baristas, SCA Foundation or Intermediate is increasingly expected by specialty employers.
 For home enthusiasts, the qualification is optional, but the structured learning has genuine value even if you never use the certificate.

-Typical costs across our 12 providers: Foundation £260-£300, Intermediate £495-£640, Professional £715-£960.
-Some providers include certification fees, others charge them separately at around £50-£80 per level.
+Typical costs across our 12 roasters: Foundation £260-£300, Intermediate £495-£640, Professional £715-£960.
+Some roasters include certification fees, others charge them separately at around £50-£80 per level.
 You can find accredited courses near you through the SCA course finder.

 What to Avoid When Booking Barista Lessons